 BHA must notify the applicant of BHA's final decision, including a brief statement of the reasons for the final decision.
+A VAWA Notice of Occupancy Rights will be provided in conjunction with notices of proposed denials of assistance.

 In rendering a decision, BHA will evaluate the following matters: